jenny-magno/robodanceapi/README.md

     git clone https://github.com/jenny-magno/robodanceapi.git
     npm install

+## Run the tests

+The tests will be using the `robodancedb-test` database.
+You can opt to change this by setting the `MONGODB_URL` field in the `.env` file.

+    npm test

 ## Run the app

     npm start

 The application should now be running on [localhost:3001](localhost:3001).

-## Run the tests

-The tests will be using the `robodancedb` database.
+## Initializing data

-You can opt to change this by setting the `MONGODB_URL` field in the `.env` file.
+If you want sample robots to be populated in the `robodancedb` database, set the following in the `.env` file.

-    npm test
+    INIT_ROBOTS_IF_EMPTY=Y

+This will populate the robots collection on startup if the collection is empty.

 ## Future Work
 Developments planned for this application include: